katspaugh/wavesurfer.js/README.md

 You can listen to the following events:

- * `ready` – when audio is decoded and waveform drawn.
+ * `ready` – when audio is loaded, decoded and the waveform drawn.
- * `loading` – fires continuously when loading via XHR.
-Callback recieves loading progress in percents (from 0 to 100) and the XHR object.
+ * `loading` – fires continuously when loading via XHR or drag'n'drop.
+Callback recieves loading progress in percents (from 0 to 100) and the event target.
- * `seek` – when you seek to specified position.
+ * `seek` – on seeking.
- * `play` – when starts playing.
+ * `play` – when it starts playing.
+ * `mark` – when a mark is reached.
+Passes the mark object.
+ * `error` – on error, passes an error message.

+Each of mark objects also fire the event `reached` when played over.

 Credits
 =======